 Margaret Thatcher 1925 -

-The first female Prime minister of Great Britain, Mrs Thatcher defined a decade.
+Mrs Thatcher defined a decade.
 In particular she is remembered for her emphasis on individual responsibility and lack of belief in society.
-She presided over a successful war in the Falklands, reduced the power of trades unions and her economic policies led to 2 major recessions in the UK.
+The first female Prime minister of Great Britain, She presided over the war in the Falklands, which was successful, reduced the power of trades unions and her economic policies led to 2 major recessions in the UK.

 Mrs Thatcher Biography